 Annie Emily Newnham of Oak Cottage, Gardner Street, Herstmonceux died on 26 January 1964 at St Marys Hospital, Eastbourne.
 Probate was granted to Dorothy Ivy Valentine Hoad, married woman and Ernest Richard Post, motor engineer her estate was valued at £189.

 Their daughter Dorothy Ivy Valentine Newnham had married Raymond J Hoad in 1949 (Reg Gen March 1949 Hailsham 5h 379).
 She later, in 1973 married Richard A Carter.
 Dorothy A V Carter died in 2007.

 - Robert Charles Veness

 Thomas and Fanny's son Lance Corporal Robert Charles Veness was killed on 30 June 1916, just two months after his brother.
-He was a Lance Corporal in the 13th Battalion of the Sussex Regiment and was killed in Aldershot.
-He was buried in Loos-en-Gohelle, Departement du Pas-de-Calais, Nord-Pas-de-Calais, France, but according to the register of effects he was missing presumed dead.
+He was a Lance Corporal in the 13th Battalion of the Sussex Regiment.
+He is commemorated at Loos-en-Gohelle, Departement du Pas-de-Calais, Nord-Pas-de-Calais, France, but according to the register of effects he was missing presumed dead.
 His effects were distributed to his mother.